bossthekhani/responsive-calculator/README.md

 <h1>Screen Shot</h1>
 <h1>Live Demo</h1>
-You can try out the live version of the calculator <a href="[http://https://664f50be123037050358fdb7--spectacular-cascaron-7f2b3a.netlify.app" target="_blank">here</a>
+You can try out the live version of the calculator [Here] (http://https://664f50be123037050358fdb7--spectacular-cascaron-7f2b3a.netlify.app).
 <h1>Contact</h1>
 For any inquiries or feedback, you can reach me at muhammadumairkhan4664@gmail.com